sirasris/AI_Academy_2020/README.md

 This exam consists of 3 problems, each testing you on different aspects of data analysis and machine learning model development.
 Given the short amount of time, we DO NOT expect you to complete or even attempt all 3 problems.

-### Plan your time wisely and show us what you can do!

 ---
 ## **Problem 1: Drug Allergy Prediction**